promptrace/promptlab/README.md

 ## Core Concepts
 ### Asset
-Lifecycle of PrompTrace starts from assets.
+Lifecycle of PromptLab starts from assets.
 Assets are artefacts used to design experiments.
 Assets are immutable.
 Once created they can't be changed, any attempt to update will create a new version of the same asset.
 Versioning starts from 0 and automatically incremented.

 There are two types of assets.